 Schools can use external coaches, clubs, organisations for curricular / extra-curricular activities provided you are content that it is safe to do so and also pay due regard to considering how such arrangements can be utilised within the measures you have applied.

 - Behaviour expectations

-As referred to earlier, you will need to review your behaviour policies and ensure that any new rules are included to cover behaviour related to the pandemic.
-If you do amend the behaviour policy (which is recommended for clarity) you will need to ensure that pupils, staff and parents are aware of the new expectations: the new focus is likely to be on hygiene and being disciplined in terms of staying in any designated bubble.
+You ought to have reviewed and updated your behaviour policy and ensure that any new rules are included to cover behaviour related to the pandemic.
+If you do amend the behaviour policy (which is recommended for clarity) you will need to ensure that pupils, staff and parents are aware of the new expectations of behaviour and the potential sanctions if those rules are disobeyed: the new focus is likely to be on hygiene and being disciplined in terms of staying in any designated bubble.
 Equality Act obligations remain, of course, so bear that in mind, in particular because it is likely that children in general will be relatively unsettled and the new (and different) routines might impact more severely on some children.